IsTianSheng/LONG1k-32B/README.md

 # Uses
 The LONG1-32B model file has been uploaded here.
-If you want to use it, please download it [here](https://huggingface.co/ZTss/LONG1k-32B).
+If you want to use it, please download it [here].
 We have uploaded our reasoning and evaluation scripts.
 If you are interested in using it, please follow the steps below.

   ## Requirement
 ```